Samthesimpsons/Notes-for-Advance-Git/README.md

 2. Body: More details (AS-IS)

 _Note using git commit, after the first line, the second line after the newline is the body_

+For branching understand the business what they are using, etc GitFlow, GithubFlow

+## Git Forking

+Create a fork is our own copy of the original repository and allows pull request to the main open repository for the main contributor to review.